texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/introduction.md

 Next, we'll want to build our program.
 To do this, do

 {{site.data.alerts.terminal_commands}}
-catkin build 4_1
+catkin build
 {{site.data.alerts.terminal_commands_end}}

 It is important to run this command after you've made any changes to your program and before you try to run it.
 You can think of it as a ROS equivalent of the g++ command we used in our C++ exercises.
-The syntax is always:

-catkin build <package_name>

 {{site.data.alerts.tip}}
 The Gazebo simulator is very complex, so it might slow down your computer.
 You'll want to make sure it is not running when you run `catkin build` to make the build go faster.
 {{site.data.alerts.end}}

+Now run this command to automatically source your setup.bash:

+{{site.data.alerts.terminal_commands}}
+echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
+source ~/.bashrc
+{{site.data.alerts.terminal_commands_end}}

 In order to actually use the robot, you'll need to run what are called launch files.
 These are files which group up smaller executable programs so that we don't have to run all of them individually.
 Using the **roslaunch** command will fire up the gazebo simulation.
 The syntax for this is: